-Join us for a wonderful day during one of the lowest tides of late spring on the shores of Deception Pass where geography, fauna and flora meet in dramatic form, providing a wild edible smorgasbord for the ages.
+Join us for a wonderful day during one the lowest daytime tide of the year on the shores of Whidbey Island where geography, fauna and flora meet in dramatic form, providing a wild edible smorgasbord for the ages.
 Did you know that all seaweeds are edible in our region, but that certain ones are better and more nutritious than others?
 Did you know that each species of clam and shellfish leave distinct markers in the sand and gravel so that you can know what you’ll find before you dig them up?
-And did you know that the shores of Deception Pass provide what is perhaps the most diverse set of wild edible and medicinal plants in northwest?
-Join us for a great day of hands-on discovery at Deception Pass State Park – Rosario Point & Cornet Bay between Oak Harbor and Anacortes, WA, plus any of our Saturday Workshops in Western Washington on themes of survival, wildlife and ethnobotany.
+Join us for a great day of hands-on discovery.

-Please arrive early for a super punctual start, as we’ll have much to do today!
-We’ll begin with an intensive overview of the seaweeds, shellfish and shore plants we’ll be experiencing today that will be designed to make learning easy and understandable.
+If taking the ferry from Mukilteo, please arrive early for the 9:30 AM sailing.
+In fact, we recommend walking onto the ferry since we will be picking participants up at 9:55 AM in Clinton with our 15 passenger van.
+We’ll begin at 10:30 sharp with an intensive overview of the seaweeds, shellfish and shore plants we’ll be experiencing today that will be designed to make learning easy and understandable.

 Species We May Encounter: